alexazimann-hue/testcasegenerator/README.md

 # 🧪 QAForge — AI Test Case Generator

-> **QAForge** is a Streamlit web application that automatically generates professional, structured QA test cases from a user story or feature description, using AI (Gemini or OpenAI).
+> **QAForge** is a web application that automatically generates professional, structured QA test cases from a user story or feature description, using AI (Gemini or OpenAI).

 ---